GerardWassink/gawspool/README.md

 In your hercules config file:
 - have device 1403 spool to the prtspool utility that creates pdf files and point it to the classa directory

-Point your web-browser to the gawspool.php
+Point your web-browser to one of the .php files:
+* gawspool.php
+* gawspcla.php

 Last but not least: alter your mechanism that creates the pdf files to make them filemode 777 for these programs to be able to manipulate them back and forth.